 Behavioural therapies and Tourette Syndrome

-Behavioural therapy can be useful for most people with tic disorders, although most evidence suggests that it is effective for children older than eight years of age and adults.
-Behavioural therapy is not a cure but can be very effective in helping people to gain control over their tics in situations where they would like to do so.
+Behavioural therapies can be useful for most people with tic disorders, although evidence suggests that it is effective for children older than eight years of age and adults.

-The most commonly validated behavioural therapy is called Habit Reversal Therapy (HRT), which has been researched since the 1970s.
+Thebest scientifically validated behavioural treatment is called Habit Reversal Therapy (HRT), which has been researched since the 1970s.
 More recently, HRT has been shown to be effective as part of a package alongside other elements of therapy, known as Comprehensive Behavioural Intervention for Tics (CBiT).

 Learning about Tic Disorders and Tourette syndrome.
 The sorts of information that is typically included in psychoeducation is: understanding the causes (as much as they are known), appreciating that it is a brain-related condition, the usual course of tics and the sorts of co-occurring conditions that often occur in individuals with Tourette syndrome.
 This is only the beginning and there is much more to learn and understand, which can really help cope with having a tic disorder.
 Feeling comfortable and confident in what you know about having a tic disorder is very important and remembering that having tics is only a very small part of any person.